LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 # Using the form template helpers

-Play provides several helpers for rendering form fields in Html templates.
+Play provides several helpers for rendering form fields in HTML templates.

 ## Create a `<form>` tag

 The first thing is to be able to create the `<form>` tag.
-It is a pretty simple helper that has no more value than setting automatically the `action` and `method` tag parameters according to the reverse route you pass in:
+It is a pretty simple helper that has no more value than automatically setting the `action` and `method` tag parameters according to the reverse route you pass in:

 ```
 @helper.form(action = routes.Application.submit) {